 When Visitors Are Perceived as Invaders

 Sometimes, residents view visitors as invaders who crowd their restaurants, clog their streets and cause parking problems.
 And with the exploding popularity of Airbnb, these visitors are “invading” residential communities, too.
 The challenge is that most residents simply don’t understand how much money visitors pour into a community when they stay in local accommodations, eat in restaurants, pay for parking and, on top of all that, pay taxes on lodging, food and other purchases.
-Often, relaying this information to locals (the economic impact through increased local employment and the reduction in local taxes) will give residents a clear picture of how visitors are benefiting their community and why exerting significant effort to promote your destination is a good thing.
+Often, relaying this information to locals (the economic impact through increased local employment and the reduction in local taxes) will give residents a better understanding of how visitors are benefiting their community and why exerting significant effort to promote your destination is a good thing.

 Consider creating a business card sized “annual report” that can be distributed at civic clubs, during workshops, through schools, etc. Juxtapose revenue earned alongside the jobs that are supported and tax dollars residents save as a direct result of visitor spending.
 Consider creating videos that prominently feature testimonials from local business owners along with impact numbers and what they mean for the community.
-Planning an annual “media tour” where you visit all the local media outlets to discuss the impact of travel and tourism in your market can also be very effective.
+Planning an annual “media tour” where you visit all the local media outlets to discuss the impact of visitors in your market can also be very effective.

 When Tourism and Travel Isn’t Recognized As a Primary Revenue Source